-Since fieldwork was carried out during the beginning and after the spring season, flowering plants that only flower at other times of the year (e.g. autumn to early winter) may have been missed.
+Since fieldwork was carried out during the beginning and after the spring season, flowering plants that only flower at other times of the year (e.g. autumn to early winter), such as certain amaryllids, may have been missed.
 The findings are supplemented with the findings of other botanical studies undertaken in the area for previous mining applications.
 The overall confidence in the completeness and accuracy of the botanical findings is therefore considered to be moderate to good.